What is a Sponsored Challenge?

 Challenges offer sponsoring organizations unique opportunities to self-promote and recruit new talent.
-As a Challenge sponsor, your organization will interact directly with hundreds of highly motivated college students, studying a wide variety of science, technology, engineering, and math (STEM) disciplines.
+As a Challenge sponsor, your organization will interact directly with thousands of highly motivated college students, studying a wide variety of science, technology, engineering, and math (STEM) disciplines.

 Furthermore, all sponsors are highly encouraged to conduct outreach at the SA Cup.
 Hosting a Challenge is a powerful marketing tool, showing the sponsoring organization's support for STEM education, while simultaneously highlighting the organizations products and services, and all for relatively low cost.

 Please contact us for more information on creating your own IREC Challenge!